-When I cut silhouette no 4, of my then 6-month old daughter Taz, it never occurred to me that just 6 years later she would turn around and cut one of me!
+WHEN I CUT SILHOUETTE No 4, of my then 6-month old daughter Taz, it never occurred to me that just 6 years later she would turn around and cut one of me!
+Still less that she would create the Rebellious Bodies dance festival.

-Still less did it occur to me that, as the accomplished young woman she is today, cutting silhouettes would be just one of her wide portfolio of performance-art projects.
-Principal among these is the little-known Japanese art of Butoh, which Taz spent six years studying in Japan before bringing it home to London.
+Today, cutting silhouettes is just one part of Taz Burns’ wide portfolio of performance-art projects.
+Principal among these is the little-known Japanese art of Butoh, which she spent six years studying in Japan before bringing it home to London.

 Butoh, is that dance?